 Note: Certain fields will auto-coerce specific data types.
-For example, a str field will auto-encode a unicode to utf-8 even if coerce=False.
-Similarly, a unicode field will auto-decode a str value to a unicode string.
+For example, a bytes field will auto-encode a unicode to utf-8 even if coerce=False.
+Similarly, a unicode field will auto-decode a bytes value to a unicode string.